peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 ## Replication Pipeline Scripts

 *   **`orchestrate_replication.py`**: The self-contained engine for a **single** replication.
-It manages the entire lifecycle for one run, including parallel execution of LLM sessions, data processing, final analysis, and bias checking.
+It manages the entire lifecycle, including a consolidated 6-stage pipeline: query generation, parallel LLM sessions, response processing, a comprehensive two-part analysis (performance and bias), report generation, and final summary creation.
 It can also reprocess or repair a run.

 *   **`build_llm_queries.py`**: **Stage 1.** Called by the orchestrator.
 Samples personalities and calls the `query_generator.py` worker to create all files needed for the trials.